AlexWang-16/learn_javafx/README.md

 ### JFX22
 A demo of implementing event handling with PieCharts.
 This program allows the user to generate a pie chart with preloaded data in memory by the click of a button.
 It will also report the percentage of each piece in the pie chart when the user clicks on it.

+### JFX23
+A demo of how to implement Charts that utilize X and Y axis.
+This demo will utilize a line chart and how to add data points, customize X and Y-Axis labeling and provide a name for the series.